Torzirael36/ELGY-6143-Intro-to-Machine-Learning-Project/README.md

 The CLI will:

-1. list available videos
+* list available videos (excluding previously generated `*_motion_analyzed*` files)
-2. ask you to choose a **pose model size** (m / l / x)
+* prompt you to select a pose model size (m / l / x)
-3. process the clip and write outputs
+* process the video and save outputs

 ---

-## Output format
+## Output Files

-### JSON report (example fields)

-* `ok`: run status
+* `*_motion_analyzed.mp4`
+  Video with pose overlay, analysis progress, and final score screen.

-* `video`: input filename
+* `*_report.json`
+  Structured results including score, issues (problem/evidence/suggestion), metrics, and phase boundaries.

-* `output_video`: output filename
+* `*_report.txt`
-* `score`: final score (0–100)
-* `issues`: list of `{part, problem, evidence, suggestion}`
-* `metrics`: computed key metrics + `phases`

-### TXT report

-A readable summary with the same score/issues/metrics.
+  A readable summary of the same results.

 ---

-## Evaluation philosophy
+## Evaluation Style

-This project is **explainable, metric-driven evaluation** (not dataset-level benchmarking like mAP).
+This project uses an **explainable, metric-driven evaluation** (not dataset-level benchmarks like mAP).
-Each diagnosis is backed by specific metric values (“evidence”), so users can trace feedback to measurable motion properties.
+Each detected issue is justified by specific metric values recorded in the report, making the feedback traceable and reproducible.

 ---

-## Tips for best results
+## Tips for Best Results

-* Use a **single shooter** in frame
-* Keep the camera relatively stable
-* Ensure the full upper body is visible during release/follow-through
+* Keep the camera stable and the shooter fully visible (especially arms during release/follow-through)
+* Avoid multiple people in frame
-* Higher-resolution clips generally improve keypoint stability
+* Higher resolution and better lighting improve keypoint stability

 ---

-## Limitations
+## Known Limitations

-* Heuristic scoring thresholds may need calibration for different camera angles / player styles.
+* Heuristic thresholds may vary with camera angle and personal shooting styles
-* Ball visibility, occlusions, and multiple people can reduce reliability.
+* Occlusions (ball/hand/arm) can degrade keypoint quality
-* Release moment estimation may be imperfect if the ball is not detected clearly.
+* Ball release estimation may be unreliable if the ball is not consistently visible

 ---

-## Future work
+## Future Work

-* More robust ball-release detection (trajectory + contact)
+* More robust release detection using ball tracking + hand proximity
-* Multi-person filtering (track the shooter consistently)
+* Multi-person tracking to lock onto the shooter
-* Data-driven threshold tuning and per-user baseline comparison
+* Data-driven calibration of scoring thresholds across viewpoints and players
-* More detailed shot-type support (set shot vs jump shot vs step-back)

 ---

 ## Acknowledgements

-Built on top of **Ultralytics YOLOv8** for pose estimation and **OpenCV** for video processing.
+Built with **Ultralytics YOLOv8** and **OpenCV**.

 ```
 ```